dangershony/dangershony.github.io/sidechains.md

 ### Sidechain Consensus Rules
 Sidechains are essentially blockchains that allow unlocking of predefined coins, the same concepts of a distributed consensus model apply in a sidechain.

-The consensus rules of a sidechain can be 'adapted' to be fit to purpose, the rules will be built into the consensus model of the sidechain.
+The consensus rules of a sidechain can be 'adapted' to be fit to purpose, the rules will be built into the consensus of the sidechain.

 Some examples of possible rules are:
 - Transfer between blockchains can have built-in limitations for example '*up to a total of X amount are allowed to be transferred into the sidechain*'.